lbraun/doc-api/source/includes/api/_dataset.md

 ```

 <aside class="notice">
-Remember — clone dataset is an authenticated endpoint!
+    This is an authenticated endpoint!
 </aside>

 ## Concatenate Data

-You can add more data to a dataset only if the dataset option overwrite (data_overwrite) is set to true.
+You can add more data to a dataset only if the overwrite dataset property has been set to true.

-Just send a POST request to the endpoint:

 > Concatenate data using external data source: